wh4tsername/mini-fs/README.md

 ### DESCRIPTION
 Mini file system stored in `fs.bin` file
 Mini file system can store files of unlimited capacity due to nested inodes
-Mini fs has some capacity, which is easily increased by changing BLOCK_SIZE constant
+Mini fs has some capacity, which is easily increased by changing FS_BLOCK_SIZE constant
 ### BUILD & EXECUTE
 Use CMakeLists.txt to build project
 In build directory you will find server and client binaries: